MartinStokroos/K8032/README.md

 - The K8032 has a serial debug interface for inspecting the incoming HID data packages.

 To do:
-- address selection
-- PWM out
+- dynamically change USB device name and PID depending on address jumper settings.
 - analog in
 - counter
 - debounce function
-- hardware board
+- hardware board design

 ## Pinout
 ![STM32F103-pinout](stm32f103_pinout.png)